rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 # Exposition

-### Reality, The Thing
+### Reality, The Thing?

 The relationship that Reality has with itself is unclear.
 We could take Reality to _not_ be a `Thing`, or to be a `Thing` that is like a subset is to itself, or to be a `Thing` that is within Reality like any other `Thing`; and in any case we would be consistent with the axioms given here.

 Accordingly, this axiomatization makes no attempt to explain _why_ or _how_ Reality does exist.
-Instead, it attempts to provide a framework for explaining how the Human mind (and any other `Thing` possessing similar consciousness) has gained a foothold in Reality, whence it may start exploring its environment.
+Instead, it attempts to provide a framework for explaining how the Human mind (and any other `Thing` possessing similar consciousness) has gained a foothold in Reality, whence it may start exploring its environment more efficiently than by kicking stones.

 ### Things vs Concepts

-...

-_TODO: Rewrite {_
+All _concepts_ are, in the literal sense, `Things`.
+Why make the distinction, then?
+For two reasons.

+First, _concepts_ appeal to the Human (-like) perception of `Things`.
+While all `Things` and only `Things` exist, including anything our minds may conjure up, _concepts_ are the `Things` that they _have_ conjured up -- or rather, discovered.

+Second, _concepts_ are always a permutation of symbols, but only _sometimes_ have meaning.
+And it is the symbols and their permutations that certainly exist, and therefore why all _concepts_ are `Things`.
+However, we're rarely interested in the permutation of symbols themselves, when we form an existential proposition of them.

+What we're really after is the existence of the _meaning_ of the symbols.

+So, what does it mean, for symbols to _have meaning_?

+First of all, it is important to note that whatever these _meanings_ that _concepts_ may have are, they are nothing mystical, and nothing anthropomorphic.
+They are simply `Things` in reality, like everything else.
+Specifically, they are a subspace of `Things` that are more or less intimately related to the symbol-`Things` that compose the perspective of the _concept_ as discovered.

+Meaningful _concepts_ then, are rich subspaces of related `Things`.
+(These relationships themselves are, of course, also `Things`.)

+On the other hand, if some _concept_ we have in mind is not very meaningful, then it exists relatively "alone" in Reality, with few other `Things` that reference it.

-The strict subset of _concepts_ that are `Things` encompasses "Platonic" _concepts_ such as the number one, or a Euclidean circle; and "physical" _concepts_ such as a photon, or a cat; and "meta-physical" _concepts_, such as aesthetics, or economics... as long as such _concepts_ are logically self-consistent.
+Thus, _concepts_ encompass "Platonic" entities such as the number one, or a Euclidean circle; and "physical" entities such as a photon, or a cat; and "meta-physical" entities, such as aesthetics, or economics; and all of these are `Things`.
+And they all have a sort of "meaningfulness metric," related to how highly connected they are to other `Things`.

-For example, the non-trivial factorization of a prime number is not a `Thing`, because it is contradictory in its own terms.
+For example, the _concept_ of a _"non-trivial factorization of a prime number"_ is unlikely to be very meaningful, since it is contradictory in its own terms.
-Therefore, _"The non-trivial factorization of the number five exists."_ is an existential proposition __that exists in Reality__, but is not a `Thing`, implicates no `Thing`, and is exclusively false.
+Therefore, _"The non-trivial factorization of the number five exists."_ is an existential proposition of a _concept_ that exists like any other `Thing`, but almost certainly as a mere permutation of symbols in a sparsely-connected corner of Reality.

-A general method of determining the "logical self-consistency" of some thing _a priori_ is unknown.

-In each case below, we begin by considering the implications of the existential proposition of some _concept_, within some `Realm`.
-(For the sake of simplicity, we can imagine we're in an empty subspace of Reality, but this is not a necessary assumption.)

-_TODO: }_

 ### Recursion